 But it’s important to realize that an editor will not rewrite your book, nor can he or she guarantee it will get published.
 Furthermore, many editors charge the same fee regardless of how much editing your manuscript needs.
 I understand the reasoning here, from the perspective of the editor: some manuscripts require more work than others.
 Editors feel that by charging everyone the same rate, often a flat fee per page, everything evens out.
 And it does…for them, not the writer.

 Beware of editors who offer little feedback.
-Be clear from the outset clear as to the type and amount of feedback you expect.
+From the outset be clear as to the type and amount of feedback you expect.
 Here you really can’t be too cautious.
 Most editors will provide a sample edit of a chapter or a few pages.
 This is great; just make sure you’re satisfied with the sample and hold the editor responsible for being as diligent throughout the entire project.

 Once you’re published, there are a plethora of services that offer to plaster social media with ads about your book.
 In my experience, ads on Facebook and Twitter do poorly.
 I have over 20,000 followers on Twitter and I could probably count on two hands the number of books I’ve sold that way.